zylx0532/pasztor.at/_posts/2018-05-06-why-testing-is-hard.md

 Now, this is only one relatively simple example how hidden global scope can mess up your tests, there are many more possibilities and you'd generally want to avoid them.

+As a general programming advice, you'd want your modules / classes to have as little state as possible, and if state is needed, relegate it to a module / class that is specifically designed to deal with state.

 ## Unit tests vs. integration tests